y2k-key/dreoai/docs/2-Concepts/02-Providers.md

 # Providers

-Providers are the hosts of models or services that goai uses to interact with users.
+Providers are the hosts of models or services that vital uses to interact with users.

 ## Logical Language Model (LLM) Providers

 We're fully aware that they're called `large language models` and not `logical language models`, but our approach to prompting and chaining uses your agents primary LLM for logical reasoning in the background.
-This is why we refer to them as `logical language models` in the context of goai.
+This is why we refer to them as `logical language models` in the context of vital.

 The agent's LLM provider will be the logical language model.
 This is generally an intelligent model that can understand and generate human-like text.
 The LLM provider will be used for generating responses to user input and for understanding the user's intent.